ktorn/completium-landing/docs/dapp-tools/tools9.md

 ### Basics

-For example, the <Link to='/docs/dapp-ideabox/'>Idea Box</Link> DApp's smart contract, developed in <Link to='/docs/dapp-tools/archetype'>Archetype</Link> language, defines an entry point `vote` to vote for an idea:
+For example, the <Link to='/docs/dapp-ideabox/'>Idea Box</Link> DApp's smart contract, developed in <a href='https://archetype-lang.org/'>Archetype</a> language, defines an entry point `vote` to vote for an idea:

 ```archetype
 entry vote(n : nat, weight : nat) {